infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Play.md

 - Better evidence is needed for the monitoring of sport for development initiatives, including more research on effective implementation.
 - More meaningful child participation in programme design and evidence building is needed.

+# Play Assessment:

+- According to a paper that describes the importance of play in development[^3], play is an effective tool to study development in children
+	-  When play is not being controlled by adults children are not inhibited or conscious and, therefore, one can see them at their best.
+	* Play activities help us to know about the child's cognitive abilities.
+	* Play also reflects the child's social development.
+- A paper that studied the interplay of play and cognition[^3], used
+	- Bayley Scales of Infant Development, 2nd edition (BSID-II; Bayley, 1993).
+We used the BSID-II to assess children’s general cognitive development.
+	* Play assessment: used two toy sets to assess play.
+	    * The first consisted of exploratory toys comparable to those donated to the institutions.
+	    * The second set consisted primarily of symbolic toys to provide sufficient opportunity to elicit the children’s symbolic play behaviours.
+* The same paper on cognition and play[^3] suggests that play assessments may be used by therapists attempting to assess children newly adopted from institutions who are difficult to engage in standardized testing, but able to be engaged in play.
+	* A therapist familiar with a play scale similar to the one used in this study may be able to gauge a child’s developmental status through observing play behaviours.

+# References

 [^1]: [[The role of play in children's development]]
 [^2]: [[Healthy play, better coping, The importance of play for the development of children in health and disease]]